mbhynes/skelo/README.md

 plt.legend()
 ```

+It's interesting to note that the calibration curve is not linear, but rather has a slight but noticeable sigmoidal shape.
+If you plan on doing anything with the Elo predictions in aggregate, you may want to consider [calibrating the classifier output](https://scikit-learn.org/stable/modules/calibration.html).
 ![Elo Calibration for ATP Matches, 1980](https://raw.githubusercontent.com/mbhynes/skelo/main/examples/atp_1979-calibration.png)

+### Example Paramter Tuning

-We can now also use the `sklearn` utilities for parameter tuning.
+We can now also use the `sklearn` utilities for parameter tuning, similar to any other forecasting model.
 The below example trains several instances of the Elo ratings model with different values of `k` to find value that maximizes prediction accuracy during the ATP matches for 1980.
 Please note that the `EloModel.predict()` method only uses past information available at each match, such that there is no leakage of information from the future in the model's forecasts.
 ```python